cmark0v/linux_hax/linuxhax.rst

 - ``sha256sum`` -same as above woth sha256 algorithm. also exists others.
 - ``who`` -lists out the current logins/screens. shows u who is logged in(whci hsuers and where)
 - ``whoami`` -tells u which user u are. used to check if you've successfully hacked things and became root. or in innocent shell scripts
-- ``export`` -declare env var for remainder of sessuion until u clsoe this shell
 - ``lsof`` -spit out data about various things going on with processes and devices and filesystem. example lsof -i:8000 gives u info about proc using port 8000
 - ``lsusb`` -list the usb devs. good to check if it can see a device
 - ``lspci`` -same but for pci devices